 14 Things Your Neighbors Will Never Tell You

-Even if you consider your neighbors friends, there are some things they’ll simply never tell you.
+Even if you consider your neighbors your friends, there are some things they will simply never tell you.
 These 14 phrases are at the top of the list.

 We Don’t Put Our Garbage Out On Time